-OFS is led by the Assistant Secretary for Financial Stability, who is appointed by the President and confirmed by the U.S. Senate.
-Since September 2010, the office has been held by Assistant Secretary Timothy Massad, who is the third person to lead OFS since its creation in 2008.
+OFS is led by an Assistant Secretary for Financial Stability, who is appointed by the President and confirmed by the U.S. Senate.

 With the government's authority to make new commitments under TARP having expired in 2010, OFS is now carefully managing the wind down of TARP and the effort to recover taxpayers' outstanding investments.
 OFS is also continuing to implement initiatives under TARP to help struggling homeowners avoid foreclosure.

 Deputy Assistant Secretary for Financial Stability

-The United States Senate confirmed Timothy G. Massad on June 30, 2011, to serve as the Department of the Treasury's Assistant Secretary for Financial Stability at the U.S. Department of the Treasury.
+Timothy J. Bowler is the Acting Assistant Secretary for Financial Stability at the U.S. Department of the Treasury.
 In his role, he is responsible for overseeing the implementation and wind down of the Troubled Asset Relief Program (TARP) and maximizing the return for taxpayers from the various investment programs that were launched under TARP.
 At the same time, he is overseeing the continued implementation of TARP’s homeowner assistance programs to prevent avoidable foreclosures.
-His responsibilities also include making sure that Treasury continues to operate every TARP program with the highest standards of transparency and accountability.
+His responsibilities also include ensuring that Treasury continues to operate every TARP program with the highest standards of transparency and accountability.